Follow us on:

 Bess Carbine being used in Pirates of the Caribbean

-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 *What our Customers said*